DIY Dog Toys: Fun, Affordable, and Tail-Wagging Good!

 Why DIY Dog Toys Are Pawsome

-- Personalizable: You can make many options for whatever your dog likes to play with.
+2. Personalizable: You can turn many options into whatever your dog enjoys.
 Does your pup love squeaky toys?
 Add a squeaker!
 Do they like tug-of-war?
 Make a regular, durable rope toy.

 Safety First: Tips for Homemade Dog Toys